 How can I respond to this?
 Instinctively, with a manly left hook.
 Failing that, I can only ask: Ken, are you truly that deeply lost in the pit of your self-made religion, worshiping science, that you cannot see the total idiocy of such an accusation?
 I’m not in favor of teaching children rubbish either.
 But I’m not going to stand up and say that atheists are child-abusers because they teach their kids nonsense like that there’s no immaterial soul.
 Or even that they are child abusers for teaching their children utter tripe, such as that Christian homeschoolers are all child abusers.
 That would just be stupid.
 It would, in fact, be slander.

 This is the sort of rhetoric typical of the New Atheists.
 It is deeply, deeply hypocritical.
 It is big on vitriol and emotion, but tiny on rational thought.
 It’s a sadly ironic accusation.
 Christians are supposed to be the close-minded, unreasoning bigots—but we aren’t the ones saying this sort of thing.
 We don’t just teach our children that science is sometimes wrong; we have reasons for teaching them this.
 For believing that the Bible is the word of God.
 If you doubt it, just look through some of the posts on this blog.
-Read my book.
 Read other Christian apologists or philosophers.
 Read Plantinga or Lewis or Aquinas.
 Are we also abusing our children when we teach them the arguments made by these great thinkers?
 What about when we teach them the arguments made by (let’s not mince words) morons like Dawkins and Dennett, and set them homeschool assignments in Year 7 to refute their jejune reasoning?
 You don’t have to agree with what we say, but what happened to that central sentiment of the Enlightenment: defending our right to say it?

 You’re turning into the medieval Catholic Church.
 Stop it before there’s another inquisition.